HuasoFoundries/google-maps-documentation/docs/PlaceResult.md

 **Type:**  string

-URL to an image resource that can be used to represent this Place's category.
+URL to an image resource that can be used to represent this Place’s category.

 [international\_phone\_number](#PlaceResult.international_phone_number)

 **Type:**  string

-The Place's phone number in international format.
+The Place’s phone number in international format.
 International format includes the country code, and is prefixed with the plus (+) sign.
 Only available with [PlacesService.getDetails](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlacesService.getDetails).

 [name](#PlaceResult.name)

 **Type:**  string

-The Place's name.
+The Place’s name.
 Note: In the case of user entered Places, this is the raw text, as typed by the user.
 Please exercise caution when using this data, as malicious users may try to use it as a vector for code injection attacks (See [http://en.wikipedia.org/wiki/Code\_injection](http://en.wikipedia.org/wiki/Code_injection)).

 [opening\_hours](#PlaceResult.opening_hours)